 What is Freshers’ Week?

 Before diving into the specifics of Freshers’ wristbands, it’s essential to understand the backdrop: Freshers’ Week.
-It’s the inaugural week at university for first-year students โ or ‘freshers’.
+It’s the inaugural week at university for first-year students – or ‘freshers’.
 This week is all about orienting new students, getting to know your campus, meeting fellow students, and of course, participating in a plethora of events and parties.
 Find out more about what happens at Fresher’s Week here.

 What are freshers’ wristbands?

 Freshers’ wristbands, often vibrant and distinctively designed, are akin to golden tickets during your introductory week at university.
 They sort of resemble the wristbands you might receive at a festival or concert, giving you access or discounted entry to certain club nights and freshers’ events.
 Some universities offer different wristband packages.
 For instance, a ‘Gold’ package might grant access to premium events or offer additional discounts.
 Make sure to research the options available and choose one that fits your plans and budget.
+Not only do these wristbands provide access to a curated list of events for new students, but they’re also symbolic.
+Wearing one instantly identifies you as a ‘fresher’.

 Should I get a freshers’ wristband?